GiuntaJC/Pizza-Parlor/README.md

 Test: getPizzaPrice should check the choices selected, and return a final price based on them.
 Expect: getPizzaPrice(pizzaOrder).toEqual($12.99);

+Test: orderList.prototype.assignId should assign a new id to every item in an order
+Expect: item1.toEqual(1), item2.toEqual(2), item3.toEqual(3)

 # Legal

 Copyright 2020 Joseph C Giunta